Baby Gator welcome researchers into our classrooms

 - The research coordinator should be informed of any changes in your research plan.

-- At the completion of your study, you must provide a written copy of your research findings to the Associate Director of Baby Gator
+- At the completion of your study, you must provide a written copy of your research findings to the Director of Baby Gator